 The Karuk Lands Management Historic Timeline: A Participatory Approach to Understanding Natural Resource Management on Karuk Aboriginal Territory.
 Department of Environmental Science, Policy and Management Graduate Research Symposium, Berkeley, May 2010.

 Towards Sustainable Fisheries: Assessing Co-management Effectiveness for the Columbia River Basin.
 Ecological Society of America Annual Conference, Albuquerque, New Mexico, August 2009. http://precedings.nature.com/documents/3754/version/1

 Russian Indigenous Peoples Fight for Their Survival.
 Presentation for World Information Transfer Conference on Health and the Environment at the United Nations.
 New York, March 2001.

-Decolonizing Water Partnership, Indigenous Research Methods Working Group – Member, 2016 – present
+Sustainable Water Governance and Indigenous Law Project, Indigenous Research Methods Working Group – Member, 2016 – present

 Karuk-UC Berkeley Collaborative – Member, 2009 – present